roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-02 ****** bydawn1958© Please send your comments and suggestions, as the feedback is always appreciated.
+Please send your comments and suggestions, as the feedback is always appreciated.
 This story is revised and reposted so hopefully it gives readers a better experience.
 The story was written at the request of a reader and I hope I do his fantasy justice.

  CHAPTER TWO - MISTAKEN IDENTITY